|Height:||319.55+ ft||(97.40+ m)||Elevation:||180 ft (55 m)||GPS Latitude:||41.36670|

 |Width:||18.34 ft||(5.59 m)||Grove:||Atlas Grove||Discovery Date:||1991|

-Notes: Prometheus is the 29th largest single-stem coast redwood, the 18th largest tree in Prairie Creek Redwoods State Park, and the 5th largest tree in Atlas Grove.
+Notes: Prometheus is the 22nd largest tree in Prairie Creek Redwoods State Park, and the 6th largest tree in Atlas Grove.
 Humboldt State University forestry professor Stephen C. Sillett named the tree after the Greek Titan Prometheus, god of foresight, brother of Atlas and Epimetheus.

 Drive: Prometheus is 261 mi (420 km) north of San Francisco near the community of Orick.

 From U.S. Highway 101 just north of Orick, take exit 753 Newton B. Drury Scenic Parkway.
 Drive north 1.5 mi (2.4 km) on Newton B. Drury Scenic Parkway to Cal-Barrel Road.
 Turn right onto Cal-Barrel Road, drive east 650 ft (198 m), and park just before the road turns left through a gate.